 Under HOPA, at least 80% of the community’s occupied units must have at least one resident age 55 or older for the community to retain its age-restriction exemption.
 Cascades’s published policy mirrors that — up to 20% of units can be occupied by under-55 residents.
 The HOA conducts periodic community census audits to confirm compliance.
 The 20% buffer is not a generic admission window: it’s reserved for surviving spouses under 55, inheritance transitions, and hardship cases.
 Practical implications: buyers complete an age-verification form at HOA application; heirs under 55 should always request a written occupancy determination before moving in; if the community approaches the 80/20 line, the HOA may temporarily decline new under-55 applications to preserve the buffer.

 A surviving spouse under 55 generally retains the right to remain in the home as part of the 20% HOPA buffer.
-An heir under 55 who inherits the home can almost always own it; whether the heir can personally occupy it depends on Cascades’s specific bylaws and the current 80/20 census state at the time of inheritance.
+An heir under 55 who inherits the home can almost always own it; whether the heir can personally occupy it depends on Cascades’s specific bylaws and the current 80/20 census state.
 The heir can typically rent or sell the home regardless of personal age.
 Before moving in as an under-55 heir, always request a written occupancy determination from the HOA to confirm buffer-space availability.

 Most Cascades parcels sit in FEMA Flood Zone X — the lowest-risk classification — with some parcels along community lakes in Zone AE.
 Cascades is inland, well east of US-41, and is not directly exposed to coastal storm surge from Estero Bay or the Gulf.
 Flood insurance is generally not required by federally backed lenders on Zone X parcels but is recommended given recent storm patterns; on AE parcels along the community lakes, flood insurance may be required by lender and is typically available through NFIP and private carriers at modest rates given the inland location.
 Always pull the FEMA FIRM zone for any specific Cascades address before writing an offer — even within the community, individual parcels vary.